 Cramps are also hard to study.
 They are relatively hard to induce naturally in a reliable way.
 Of course, there are ways around this to induce them in studies, but the methods used may or may not be overly relevant for athletic performance.

-But for now, I will share insights that are currently available, since there are some practical strategies that can be helpful if you suffer with cramps.
+But for now, I will share insights that are currently available, since there are some practical strategies that can be helpful if you suffer from cramps.

 What Causes Cramps?